 If you’re truly ambivalent about whether or not you want to repair your relationship or end it, there’s still a form of counseling that can be helpful to you: discernment counseling.

 Traditional couples counseling is designed to help you repair your relationship.
-Discernment counseling is geared toward couples who are on the brink, unsure about whether they’re committed to the process of fixing their relationship, or if they want to end it.
+Discernment counseling is geared toward couples with at least one partner who is on the brink, unsure about whether they’re committed to the process of fixing their relationship, or if they want to end it.

 If this is the mindset that either you or your partner are in, it’s important that you don’t attempt couples counseling until you have some clarity.
-Couples counseling fails when one or both partners are ambivalent about engaging with it.
+That’s a common mistake that can cause couples counseling to fail, when one or both partners are ambivalent about engaging with it.
 Discernment counseling helps you get clear about the problems in your relationship, what you need to do to fix them, and how committed you both are to that process.
 Once you know that, then couples counseling can be successful.